Joe Holland (American football): Professional career

-San Francisco 49ers (first stint)
+San Francisco 49ers

 On May 4, 2012, Holland signed with the San Francisco 49ers as an undrafted free agent.
-On August 31, 2012, he was released.
+On August 31, Holland was released by San Francisco.

 Miami Dolphins

-On October 16, 2012, he was signed to the Miami Dolphins practice squad.
+On October 16, 2012, Holland was signed to the Miami Dolphins' practice squad.
 On October 23, he was released after team signed Dominique Jones to the practice squad.

 Tampa Bay Buccaneers

 On November 14, 2012, the Tampa Bay Buccaneers signed Holland to their practice squad.
-On November 21, 2012, he was released from the practice squad.
-On November 28, 2012, he was re-signed to the Buccaneers' practice squad.
-On December 11, 2012, he was released from the practice squad for the second time.
-On December 18, 2012, he was re-signed to the practice squad.
+On November 21, he was released from the practice squad.
+On November 28, Holland was re-signed to the Buccaneers' practice squad.
+On December 11, he was released from the practice squad for the second time.
+On December 18, Holland was once again re-signed to the practice squad.

 On January 3, 2013, Holland was signed to a reserve/future contract by the Buccaneers.
-On August 21, 2013, he was waived by the Buccaneers.
+On August 21, he was waived by the Buccaneers.

 San Francisco 49ers (second stint)

-On August 22, 2013, the 49ers claimed Holland off waivers from the Tampa Bay Buccaneers.
+On August 22, 2013, the San Francisco 49ers claimed Holland off waivers from the Buccaneers.

 Personal life

 Holland attended dental school at IUPUI in Indianapolis.
 He owns a dental practice in Zionsville, Indiana.
 He has two sisters.

-Holland's cousin, Danny Etling, won Super Bowl LIII with the New England Patriots and current plays for the Michigan Panthers of the United Football League.
+Holland's cousin, Danny Etling, won Super Bowl LIII with the New England Patriots and currently serves as the assistant quarterbacks coach for the Washington Commanders.